 Download a detailed Master Information Brochure (MIB) about Holy Names University's Graduate Programs in Education

 Learn about the Admissions Process »

 See our Course Schedules »

 Meet HNU's Graduate Faculty »

-Listen to Thea Maestre (Chair of Edu.
-Dept./Professor) and Julie Henderson (Assoc.
-Professor, Edu.
-Dept.) in an in-depth discussion about teacher effectiveness on KPFA's Education Today with Kitty Kelly Epstein.
+Listen to Associate Professor of Education Julie Henderson and Thea Maestre, a former education faculty member, in an in-depth discussion about teacher effectiveness on KPFA's Education Today with Kitty Kelly Epstein.